 - Perform under the Working Conditions described below.

 (Incumbents may not perform all the following functions listed below):

-- Manage raw fruit to achieve optimal throughputs in blending with apple pressures, decay, stem bowl crack, stickers, fruit varieties, and apple sizes.
+- Manage raw fruit to achieve optimal throughputs in blending with fruit pressures, decay, stem bowl crack, stickers, fruit varieties, and fruit sizes.

 QUALIFICATIONS FOR ENTRY:

 - Principles and practices of food manufacturing, including: food safety, quality, manufacturing concepts